gtanczyk/genaicode/docs/tasks/ai_token_usage.md

 # Description

-Whenever using codegen with either Vertex AI, or Chat GPT, I want to be informed about token usage.
+Whenever using codegen with either Vertex AI, or OpenAI, I want to be informed about token usage.
 The message should be displayed at the end.
 Also estimate the cost of running the prompt.

 ## Implementation hints